egorporotikov/Developer-Survey-Dashboard-Project/README.md

-# Developer-Survey-Dashboard-Project
+Developer Survey Dashboard Project
 Technology Trends Analysis

 This project analyzes global developer survey data to identify current and future trends in programming languages, databases, cloud platforms, and web frameworks.
 The analysis includes data cleaning, visualization, dashboard creation, and interpretation of insights.
 The goal is to understand how the technology landscape evolves and which tools developers prefer today and expect to use in the future.

 Project Structure
 /data               → raw and cleaned datasets
-/notebooks          → Jupyter notebooks with analysis and visualizations
 /images             → exported charts and dashboard screenshots
-/presentation       → final presentation (PDF or PPTX)
 README.md           → project documentation